Toyota: A Siri-ous Safety Message

 By hijacking Siri, Toyota in Sweden has found a new way to get people to turn off their phones in the car and stop texting.

-With the help of Saatchi & Saatchi they created a unique radio ad that interacted with the phone without human intervention.
-Of course relying on the fact that the iPhone was plugged in, charging and would wake up to the voice command “Hey Siri”.
-So, even if the driver wasn’t paying attention, their phone was. 😎
+With the help of Saatchi & Saatchi they created a radio ad that interacts with the phone without human intervention.
+It relies on the iPhone being plugged in and charging, and on the “Hey Siri” wake phrase being enabled, so even if the driver is not paying attention, their phone is.

 Click here to watch the video on AdsSpot website.